jerryfletcher21/clnv/README.md

 Then `<name-of-the-script>` can be executed from everywhere (if `~/.local/bin` is in your `PATH`)

-If you have multiple core lightning in the same machine:
+If you have multiple core lightning in the same machine, or the same binary with different arguments, for example mainnet and testnet (`CLN_BIN="<lightning-cli> --testnet"`):
 ```
 make install-data
 CLNV_NAME=<name-of-the-first-script> CLN_BIN=<first-lightning-cli-bin> make install-script